Aboriginal cultural rights (June 2018)

 What are cultural rights?

-The Charter protects Aboriginal Cultural rights in several ways.
-It acknowledges the special importance of human rights for Aboriginal Victorians as descendants of Australia’s first people, with diverse spiritual, social and cultural and economic relationships with their traditional lands and waters.
+The Charter protects Aboriginal cultural rights in several ways.
+It acknowledges the special importance of human rights for First Nations peoples, with diverse spiritual, social and cultural and economic relationships with their traditional lands and waters.

 Section 19(2) says Aboriginal people hold distinct cultural rights and must not be denied the right to: